Bachelor in Paradise Recap: Scallop Fingers

 Matt sits down with Jasmine and tells her that he’s leaving.
 He didn’t know the season was going to be like this, so he’s not interested anymore.
 He probably stopped having fun the second Jasmine jumped on him after his date with Christen to claim her territory.
 He’s out.

 So what to do?
-Christen makes out with JACK STONE and Host Chris brings in some new meat: Daniel.
+Christen makes out with JACK STONE and host Chris brings in some new meat: Daniel.

 Note: This season of Bachelor in Paradise was shut down for “allegations of misconduct” involving Corinne Olympios and DeMario Jackson.
 After a Warner Bros. investigation found no evidence of misconduct, production resumed.
 Vulture will continue recapping the season while providing resources for survivors of sexual harassment and assault.